 EXHIBITION

-This is usually when Council will carry out other engagement activities which match the scale and likely impact of the plan (e.g. workshops).
+- Council will place the draft plan on exhibition for formal feedback from the community. - This is usually when Council will carry out other engagement activities which match the scale and likely impact of the plan (e.g. workshops).

 ADOPTION